abcxys/VidarOnlineShop/workinglog.md

 ### Aug 14th changes:
 1. Set strictPropertyInitialization to be 'false' in tsconfig to avoid property initialization error on compilation.
 (Angular)

+### Sep 1st changes:
+1. Add provideHttpClient import to support httpClient in 'services'.
+(Angular)

+This is new since angular v18, as previously this was done in app.module.ts.